deployed/frontend-radar/README.md

 To update the radar, please add specific technologies to the `data-front/elements.json` or `data-back/elements.json` file.

 The radar is customizable.
-You can also add additional rings and divide it into smaller sections.
+You can also add additional rings and divide the radar into smaller sections.

 The radar uses the [radar-diagram](https://www.npmjs.com/package/radar-diagram) library.

+## Prerequisitions:
+* nodejs v18

 ## Installation
+1. Node version 20

-1. To install all the necessary dependencies, run the following command:
+2. To install all the necessary dependencies, run the following command:

 `npm install`

 ## Running the Project
-2. To start the development server, use the following command:
+3. To start the development server, use the following command:

 `npm run dev`